Weekday highlights across the city.

 Roman , 200

-Built initially as a vestry, later extended.
+Built initially as a vestry, it was later extended.
 Victorian and Edwardian interiors with rich tiles and stunning stained glass, one of the most beautiful Victorian interiors in London.

 W J Trehearne, 1876